 Secondary Postbaccalaureate Licensure Program toward M.Ed., Secondary Education

 This is an intensive, classroom-based secondary licensure program (31 credits) that prepares postbaccalaureate candidates for secondary (grades 7-12) teaching positions.
-The program is specifically designed to prepare candidates to teach in multicultural settings in Alaska.
-Content that addresses multicultural issues in general, and Alaska rural issues in particular, is contained specifically in EDSC F657 and is a fundamental component of the course work within the program.
+The program is specifically designed to prepare candidates to teach in the varied settings of Alaska.
+Content that addresses multicultural issues in general, and Alaska rural issues in particular, is contained specifically in EDSC F657 and is a fundamental component of the coursework within the program.
 When funding is available, all secondary Fairbanks candidates participate in a rural practicum.

-Candidates who apply as graduate applicants may simultaneously pursue teacher licensure and the M.Ed. secondary education degree.
-Significant additional course work will be required.
-(See requirements for M.Ed. secondary education option.)
+Candidates may simultaneously pursue teacher licensure and the Master of Education in secondary education degree.
+(See requirements for M.Ed. secondary education.)

-Candidates who enter the secondary postbaccalaureate licensure program are required to have use of/own laptop computers before they begin their internships in the fall semester of their professional year.
-Candidates are expected to be proficient in Windows Office software, including, but not limited to, word processing, spreadsheets and presentation software.
+Candidates who enter the secondary postbaccalaureate licensure program are required to have use of/own laptop computers before they begin their internships in the fall semester of their internship year.
+Candidates are expected to be proficient in word processing, spreadsheet creation and use of presentation software.

 Program Options: Fast-Track, Two-Year or Teaching While Training

-The two-year option allows candidates (two-year unpaid interns) to complete the secondary postbaccalaureate licensure program as part-time students over a period of 18-24 months.
-The last semester of the program requires full-time placement at a public school site.
+The two-year option allows candidates (two-year unpaid interns) to complete the secondary postbaccalaureate certificate and licensure program as part-time students over a period of 18-24 months.
+The last semester of the program requires full-time placement at a public school.